 My first time hearing about this blacklisted phrase came from my first boss at my first job.
 She mentioned in passing that getting "no problem" or "no worries" in reply to any request irked her.
 Completely taken aback, I started to panic.
 I'd never heard this opinion before, and I didn't think there was a number high enough to count how many times I said "no problem" a day.
 I thought I was being pleasant, professional, and obliging!
 Now I worried that I had been rubbing important people the wrong way through various modes of communication without even knowing it.

 Being an eager-to-please young professional, I listened to my manager like she was teaching me how to breathe.
 (I may have even written "stop saying 'no problem'" in my notebook.)
 But while I tried to burn it into my brain, I still didn't really get it.

 And then I started managing a direct report myself, and she hit me with a casual "no problem" on her first day.
-I wouldn't exactly say I was annoyed, but something clicked, and my first boss's firm stance on the matter started to make more sense.
-I couldn't quite put my finger on why, but there was something so casual in the way she said it that made me cock my head and wish she'd been a little less off-the-cuff with me on her first day.
+I wouldn't say I was annoyed at her, but something did click, and my first boss's firm stance on the matter started to make some more sense.
+I couldn't quite put my finger on why, but there was something in the way the response came across to me that made me cock my head and wish she'd been a little less off-the-cuff with me on her first day.

 Was I actually incensed by her answer?
 Of course not, and she meant nothing by it other than to be her naturally cooperative, conscientious and hard working self.
 But I did finally come to understand why some people could take it the wrong way, and some of the more layered implications that this two-word phrase can have.